blueromans/LogoRestClient/README.md

 # LogoRestClient PyPackage

-LogoRestClient is a Python library for accessing logo rest.
+Logo is the most popuplar erp desktop application at Turkey.
+So LogoRestClient is a Python library to access logo rest services quickly.

 ## Installation